House of Gonzaga: History

 A cadet branch of the Mantua Gonzagas became dukes of Nevers and Rethel in France when Luigi (Louis) Gonzaga, a younger son of Federico II Gonzaga, Duke of Mantua, and Margherita Paleologa, married the heiress.
 The Gonzaga-Nevers later came to rule Mantua again when Louis's son Charles (Carlo) inherited Mantua and Montferrat, triggering the War of the Mantuan Succession.

 Another cadet branch were first sovereign counts, later dukes of Guastalla.
 They descended from Ferrante, a younger son of Duke Francesco II of Mantua (1484–1519).
 Ferrante's grandson, Ferrante II, also played a role in the War of the Mantuan Succession.
 A further cadet branch was that of Sabbioneta, founded by Gianfrancesco, son of Ludovico III.

-Marie Louise Gonzaga, daughter of Prince Charles Gonzaga-Nevers, was a Polish queen consort from 1645 to her death in 1667.
+Marie Louise Gonzaga, daughter of Prince Charles Gonzaga-Nevers, was a queen consort of Poland and grand duchess consort of Lithuania from 1645 to her death in 1667.

 Two daughters of the house, both named Eleanor Gonzaga, became Holy Roman Empresses, by marrying emperors Ferdinand II of Germany and Ferdinand III, Holy Roman Emperor, respectively.
 From the latter Empress Eleonora, the current heirs of the Gonzaga descend.

 Saint Aloysius Gonzaga was a member of a junior branch of this family.

 The House of Gonzaga is the inspiration for the play-within-the-play in Shakespeare's Hamlet.
 In Act 3 scene 2, they act out a play called The Murder of Gonzago (or The Mousetrap).

 Gonzaga rule continued in Mantua until 1708 and in Guastalla until 1746.
 Both ruling lines going extinct until passing on to a minor Gonzaga-Vescovato branch, which is the only remaining existing branch.